 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
-We have communicated the key audit matter to the Supervisory Board.
-The key audit matter is not a comprehensive reflection of all matters discussed.
+We have communicated the key audit matters to the Supervisory Board.
+The key audit matters are not a comprehensive reflection of all matters discussed.

-This matter was addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.